linyos/MemberDemo.Web/.github/copilot-commit-message.instructions.md

 ---
 applyTo: '**'
 ---

+name: 'Conventional Commits'

-Provide project context and coding guidelines that AI should follow when generating code, answering questions, or reviewing changes.The Conventional Commits specification is a lightweight convention on top of commit messages.
+The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
 This convention dovetails with [SemVer](http://semver.org), by describing the features, fixes, and breaking changes made in commit messages.

 The commit message should be structured as follows: